johanwulf/.dotfiles/README.md

 # Wulf dotfiles
 These are my dotfiles, which are managed by a bare Git repository.
-The choice of going with a bare Git repository instead of, e.g. symlinking, was for simplicity and reproducability.

 [Tutorial for a bare git repository from scratch](https://www.atlassian.com/git/tutorials/dotfiles)